 Released back in 2006, Death Note is an incredible animated supernatural thriller.
-Although the art style and animation itself is what you’d expect from this genre and doesn’t particularly stand out, the way this 37 episode story unfolds with its many twists and turns whilst sustaining impressively rounded characters make this one heck of a series and one of the best in its respective genre.
+Armed with a slick art style and animation, this 37 episode story unfolds with many twists and turns whilst sustaining impressively rounded characters.
+There’s a reason this is regarded as one of the best anime series out there.

-Every episode feels significant and despite the predominantly dark, moody tone hanging over most of the series, Death Note still manages to alleviate this suffocating tension with some well worked bursts of humour to break up the episodes a little.
-It’s not overpowering either and thankfully doesn’t detract from the series but there’s just enough of it to prevent this anime falling too heavily into melodramatic tones.
+Every episode feels significant too, and despite the predominantly dark, moody tone hanging over most of the series, Death Note manages to alleviate this suffocating tension with some well-worked bursts of humour to act as some welcome levity.
+It’s not overpowering either and manages to prevent the show slipping into melodramatic waters.

 The supporting cast are equally as appealing too and with a series relying so heavily on the concept of death, there’s a fair amount of major and minor players wrapped up in the Death Note that meet their demise.
-This maturely written series certainly tackles some very intriguing concepts around death and morality and while this runs central to the main plot line of the series, it never feels like it overpowers the overall tone of the show.
+This maturely written series certainly tackles some very intriguing concepts around death and morality, interweaving nicely to the main plot line of the series while never standing in the way of the main story being told.